 Neutral coloured clothing are advisable for game drives and walks to help you blend into the surroundings.
 Its recommended to have a lightweight jacket in case of unexpected rain or changes in temperature.
 Close-toed, comfortable walking shoes or gym shoes are a must in all seasons.
 You should take care to protect yourself from the sun.
 Be sure to bring a sunhat, polarised sunglasses and a high factor sunscreen.
 Sun hats with a wide brim are essential for providing shade.

 Electricity and Plug Standards

-Electrical sockets in Botswana use the South African "Type M " sockets, which have 3 pins, as in the UK but the pins are round, not square.
+Electrical sockets in Botswana use the South African "Type M " sockets, which have 3 round pins.
 The "Type M " South African plug and socket is not to be confused with the "Type D " Indian plug and socket.
 They can look very similar in pictures, but the South African type is much larger than the Indian type, and they are physically incompatible.
-Travel plug adapters for the South African style plug are widely available to purchase in the UK before you travel.
+Travel plug adapters for the South African style plug are widely available to purchase before you travel.

 The electricity supply in Botswana is between 220 and 240 volts AC, so if your appliance works with these or multiple voltages, then an adapter is all you will require.
 If your appliance needs another voltage then you will need a voltage converter